 Summer time brings along the much-dreaded fly season.
 And that’s when every horse owner is found looking for the best home remedies to keep flies away from his horse.
 The sunny days bring along a large number of flies which, more often than not, carry infectious diseases and can cause irritation to the horses by constantly biting them.

 Thus, in order to keep the horses safe and comfortable, the owners need to apply effective remedies to keep flies away from horses.
-There are quite a few ways through which owners can control and minimize the number of flies which will be discussed in this article.
+There are quite a few ways through which owners can control and minimize the number of flies.
+We’ll discuss them in this guide.
+Let’s roll in.

 Although you can find countless fly sprays for your horse in the market but a do-it-yourself home spray with natural ingredients is a safe and cheap option.
 In particular if your horse is sensitive, you may need to consider one of the methods below to create a chemical-free spray at home.

-Lastly, add thirty to forty drops of any combination of oils such as Eucalyptus, Lemon Grass, Lavender, Tea Tree, Basil, Peppermint and Cedar wood.
-Gently shake the mixture and spray it on your horse while protecting its eyes and nose when required.
+Step 3: Add thirty to forty drops of any combination of oils (such as Eucalyptus, Lemon Grass, Lavender, Tea Tree, Basil, Peppermint and Cedar wood).

-There is a quicker fix for this recipe when you do not feel very experimental and want a quick solution.
-Get natural apple cider vinegar, dilute it with water, add 1 tablespoon of eucalyptus oil and you are done.
+There is a quicker fix for this recipe when you do not feel very experimental and want a quick solution:

-All these recipes are budget friendly, easy to create at home and produce great results.
-So, go ahead and try one of them to keep the fly away from your horses.
+All the above recipes are budget friendly and easy to make at home and produce great results.
+So, go ahead and try one of them to keep the fly away from your horses!

 Herbs that Keep Flies Away from Horses